Dyssebroen

 Dyssebroen is a pedestrian and cycle bridge located in the area known as Freetown Christiania in Copenhagen, Denmark.
 It connects the Christianshavn Side main portion of the community to its more 'rural' Amager Side backdrop across Stadsgraven, the former moat of the Christianshavn Rampart which formed part of the Bastioned Fortification Ring which used to guard the city.

 History

 A timber bridge was constructed at the site in the beginning of the 20th century, built to a particularly robust design because it catered for heavy military traffic.
 When Freetown Christiania was founded in 1971, the bridge became the main link between the two parts of the community, the larger and more 'urban' Christianshavn side and the smaller and more 'rural' Amager Side.
 In the 1990s it became clear that the bridge was in strong need of thorough restoration.
 When it was dismantled it turned out that it was hit even harder with rot than had first been assumed and that a brand new bridge was needed.
-A team of German journeymen from Ax & Kelle was engaged in the project and construction started in April 1998.
-Ten journeymen spent a total of 2,500 hours over a period of three month before the bridge was completed.
+A team of German wandering journeymen from Ax & Kelle was engaged in the project and construction started in April 1998.
+Ten builders spent a total of 2,500 hours over a period of three months before the bridge was completed.